Adolf Berman: Move to Israel and later years

-In 1950, he immigrated to Israel, where he joined Mapam (United Workers Party).
-Berman was elected to the Second Knesset on the party's list in the 1951 elections, but on 20 February 1952 left the party and formed the Left Faction together with Rostam Bastuni and Moshe Sneh.
-On 1 November 1954 Berman joined the Communist Party of Israel (Maki), and became a member of its Central Committee.
+In 1950 Berman left Poland for Israel, where he joined Mapam and was elected to the second Knesset in the 1951 elections; in February 1952 he broke away from Mapam's faction in the Knesset and formed the Left Faction together with Rostam Bastuni and Moshe Sneh.
+In 1954 Berman joined Maki, where he was elected a member of the central committee and edited the party newspaper Fray Yisroel.
 He lost his Knesset seat in the 1955 elections.